QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 ## Endowment economy, I

-We now study a pure-exchange or endowment economy.
+We now study a pure-exchange economy, or what is sometimes called an  endowment economy.

 Consider a single-consumer, multiple-goods economy without production.

 The only source of goods is the single consumer's endowment vector   $e$.

-Competitive equilibium prices must be set to  induce the consumer to choose  $c=e$.
+A competitive equilibium price vector  induces the consumer to choose  $c=e$.

-This implies that the equilibrium price vector must satisfy
+This implies that the equilibrium price vector satisfies

 $$
 p = \mu^{-1} (\Pi^\top b - \Pi^\top \Pi e)